lbain/lucybain/source/blog/2014/11-20-event-bubbling.md

 });
 ```

 Now the event propagation stops on the first element of the bubbling sequence.
-You can also stop the bubbling later on if you'd like, it doesn't have to be on the first element.
+You can also stop the bubbling later on if you'd like, it doesn’t have to be on the first element.

 **Related**